GuiRitter/UNISC_Rides/README.md

 I've decided to host this project here because I think that several of the solutions that I found could be useful references for other programmers.
 I'll post as much instructions as I can, but I can't guarantee it will run.

 This project was made with [NetBeans](https://en.wikipedia.org/wiki/Netbeans) on the server side and [Android Studio](https://en.wikipedia.org/wiki/Android_Studio) on the Android side.
-It contains the following libraries, that are copyrights of their respective owners: [Jetty](https://en.wikipedia.org/wiki/Jetty_(web_server)) and [MySQL Connector](https://en.wikipedia.org/wiki/MySQL_Connector/ODBC).
+It contains the following libraries, that are copyrights of their respective owners: [Jetty](https://en.wikipedia.org/wiki/Jetty_(web_server)) and [MySQL Connector](https://en.wikipedia.org/wiki/MySQL_Connector/ODBC) on the server side, [Google Maps API](https://en.wikipedia.org/wiki/Google_Maps#Google_Maps_API) on the client side.
 The necessary JARs (and maybe some unnecessary ones) have been included.

-I'm waiting permission from one of my friends to post the Android side here, since they were responsible for it, while I was responsible for the server side.
+I wanted to upload the Android Studio project folder, but it contained more than 1&thinsp;600 files that could not be deleted without messing with the build process, so I just uploaded the source files.
+If you want to build this, you'll have to create a new project and add the sources to it.
+If some problems arise then, let me know and I'll try to help.
+Also, neither of us own the domain we used for the package names.
+If someone owns it, let me know and I'll change it.

 ## Instructions